robjkc/robjkc.github.io/README.md

 - Implementation is currently being used by several departments as the **standard CI/CD platform**.

 ### API Gateway
-Led inititive to select and implement a API Gateway solution at Digital Monitoring Products.
+Led initiative to select and implement a API Gateway solution at Digital Monitoring Products.
 - Evaluated several vendors before choosing **HAProxy**.
 - Rewrote **Python** backend to **Go** in order to capture all API requests to a MSSQL database.